The Book of Knight

 His voice cuts off before I hear the rest of what he's saying and instead I hear the automated voice say, “Your phone call has ended.
 Goodbye.”

-Talking on the phone was like a temporary portal away from the cold cement walls, but now I'm 100% back.
+Talking on the phone was like a temporary portal away from the cold cement walls, but now I'm one hundred percent transported back.

-I'm stuck sitting with my thoughts swirling around and the phone to my ear still when I suddenly hear that damn automated voice say, “If you would like to make a call, please hang up and try again.”
+Stuck sitting with my thoughts swirling around with the phone to my ear still, I suddenly hear that damn automated voice say, “If you would like to make a call, please hang up and try again.”

 I hang up the phone and go straight to my bunk.
 A minute later my celly comes into the house.